 So how do you implement call tracking into your email marketing campaign?
 It's fairly straightforward and simple:

-First, you need to create a unique call tracking number to include in all your emails.
+First, you need to create a unique call tracking toll-free number to include in all your emails.
 This can be done with call tracking software, which will be discussed further in this article.
-If you're running multiple email campaigns, the number should be different for each campaign.
+If you're running multiple email campaigns, the toll-free numbers should be different for each campaign.

 After the number has been created, you'll need to include it in all the emails created for the campaign.
 You can do this by inserting it into your email template so that it's present in all emails and will appear to visitors who click through to your website using a link you've provided in the email.

 Finally, you'll use call tracking software (see next section) to see exactly how many people have called the number as a result of receiving your email(s).
 With AgencyAnalytics, you can see what customer behavior stemmed from those calls.
-Did you generate new leads?
-Did any of the leads convert?
+Did they help with lead generation?
+Did any of the new leads convert?
 The possibilities are endless.

 Here are the call tracking tools we recommend, all of which have an AgencyAnalytics integration: